 Students who need books for a longer time period

-than one week may renew them with permission from
+than one rotation may renew them with permission from

 No overdue fees are charged.
 However, for books

-that are lost or damaged, the charge is the price of
+that are lost or damaged, the student may replace

-a replacement book.
+the book or pay for a replacement.
 These charges are made at the

 end of each quarter.
 Report cards are withheld for

 students failing to take responsibility for lost or

 damaged books at the end of the year.